Show terse runtime status information, followed by most recent log data from the journal. |

 stopped.
 This command expects valid unit names only, it does not accept unit file paths.

-with mask, the units masked are stopped.
+--now the units masked are stopped.

 unmask name …